antzie/Food-on-the-Fault/README.md

 - Foursquare API
 - Flask
 - Python 2.7
-- Apache - et al.
+- SQLalchemy

-These libraries are provided with the application.
+The Jquery and Knockout libraries are provided with the application.

 ### Set up Application --- This is going to be Difficult.
 ### Give instructions for Localhosting.